-For the first time, scientists at the University of Manchester and University of North Texas have shown that an embryonic living heart can be programmed to survive the effects of a low oxygen environment in later life.
+For the first time, scientists at the University of Manchester and the University of North Texas have shown that an embryonic living heart can be programmed to survive the effects of a low-oxygen environment in later life.

-Conducted on juvenile snapping turtles, the study explains the heart’s biological mechanisms which help turtles to survive up to six months without oxygen uniquely.
-Moreover, the study is expected to be translated into treatments which alleviate damage to the heart caused by hypoxia.
+Conducted on juvenile snapping turtles, the study explains the heart’s biological mechanisms, which help turtles to survive up to six months without oxygen uniquely.
+Moreover, the study is expected to be translated into treatments that alleviate damage to the heart caused by hypoxia.

 Hypoxia is a condition or state in which the supply of oxygen is insufficient for normal life functions.
 Exposure to hypoxia during development causes epigenetic changes to the genome that can turn genes on or off, which are vital to the astounding ability of the turtle heart cells to tolerate zero oxygen.